DrakeData/House_Price_EDA/README.md

 The data points are scaled by calculating the mean and the standard deviation parameters to “fit” the data.

-## Conclusion
-Based on the real estate data set, the two main features that drive buyers to purchase homes are the overall quality of the house and the living area that ultimately increase the price of these homes.
-Overall, the “American Dream” is essentially having a good quality home that one can raise a family and be comfortable.
-It appears reasonable that these features correlate with sale price.

 ## References:
 Bhandari, Aniruddha.
 “Feature Scaling: Standardization vs Normalization.”
 Analytics Vidhya, August 26, 2021. https://www.analyticsvidhya.com/blog/2020/04/feature-scaling-machine-learning-normalization-standardization/#h2_6.